Abrahamic religions: Others

-While many sources limit the list of Abrahamic religions to only include Judaism, Christianity and Islam, some sources include other religions as well.

-Samaritanism diverged from Judaism in the 6th to 3rd centuries BCE; although sometimes considered a branch of Judaism, most consider it to be an independent Abrahamic religion.
+Samaritanism is considered by some Jewish and Christian apologetics to be a sect which diverged from Judaism in the 6th to 3rd centuries BCE.
+There is growing archaeological, genealogical, and textual evidence in modern times which has supported the status of the Israelite Samaritans as an independent Abrahamic ethnoreligion and indigenous people of the Levant in their own right.
+The evidence has bolstered their claim to a distinct legal religious status.

-Some sources consider Mandaeism to be an Abrahamic religion – however, that classification is controversial, given Mandaeism does not accept Abraham as a prophet, despite revering as prophets several other figures from the Jewish scriptures – on the contrary, they believe that Abraham was originally a priest of their religion, but became an apostate from it.
+Some sources consider Mandaeism to be an Abrahamic religion – however, that classification is controversial, given that Mandaeism does not accept Abraham as a prophet, despite revering as prophets several other figures from the Jewish scriptures.
+On the contrary, the Mandaeans believe that Abraham was originally a priest of their religion, but became an apostate from it.

 Druze is another religion which emerged from Islam in the 11th century, and hence is sometimes also considered an Abrahamic religion.

-Yarsanism is a Kurdish religion which combines elements of Shi'a Islam with pre-Islamic Kurdish beliefs; it has been classified as Abrahamic due to its monotheism, incorporation of Islamic doctrines, and reverence for Islamic figures, especially Ali ibn Abi Talib, the fourth caliph and first imam of Shia Islam.
+Yarsanism is a Kurdish religion which combines elements of Shi'a Islam with pre-Islamic Kurdish beliefs; it has been classified as Abrahamic by some due to its monotheism, incorporation of Islamic doctrines, and reverence for Islamic figures, especially Ali ibn Abi Talib, the fourth caliph and first imam of Shia Islam.
+Yazidism, another Kurdish religion, is considered a syncretic religion and shares elements with Shia Islam, Mandaeism, Christianity, and Judaism, including a belief in Adam and Abraham.
+It has also been influenced by Islamic mysticism and Gnostic Christianity.
+In Yazidism, the prophet Abraham is invoked during prayers before a meal, especially ritual meals.

 Modern era

 A number of sources include the Baháʼí Faith, established in the 19th century, since it historically emerged in an Islamic milieu, and shares several beliefs with the Abrahamic faiths, including monotheism and recognising Jewish, Christian and Islamic figures as prophets.
-Some also include Bábism, another 19th century movement which was a precursor to the Baháʼí Faith.
+Some scholars include Bábism, a 19th-century movement and precursor to the Baháʼí Faith.

 Rastafari, an Afrocentric religion which emerged from Christianity in 1930s Jamaica, is also sometimes classified as Abrahamic, in particular due to its monotheism and use of the Bible as scripture.

-Chrislam, a group of related Nigerian religious movements which seek to syncretise Christianity and Islam, is sometimes also considered a minor Abrahamic religion.